wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-rest-connector-example.md

-# Salesforce Rest API Connector Example
+# Salesforce REST API connector example
 The Salesforce REST Connector allows you to work with records in Salesforce, a web-based service that allows organizations to manage contact relationship management (CRM) data.
 You can use the Salesforce connector to create, query, retrieve, update, and delete records in your organization's Salesforce data.
 The connector uses the [Salesforce REST API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_what_is_rest_api.htm) to interact with Salesforce.

 ## What you'll build
 This example explains how to use the Salesforce client to connect with the Salesforce instance and perform the following operations: